 Our forests are home to some of the world’s rarest lichens, bryophytes, liverworts and fungi.
 The lichen in particular are rare outside of Scotland and their presence is an indicator of a healthy environment.
 They are sensitive to pollution and acid rain and can only survive in pristine wild spaces.

 In addition to our ancient woodland, former owner of Eilean Shona Captain Swinburne planted a magnificent pinetum around the house during the Victorian era.
 A handwritten paper titled List of Conifers of 1933 details 40 genera of trees and hundreds of native species on the island.
-Today, there is an ongoing planting programme in place.
-Some of the native species found on Eilean Shona include: Scots pine (Pinus sylvestris), downy birch (Betula pubescens), juniper (Juniperus communis), hazel (Corylus avellana), holly (Ilex aquifolium), European crab apple (Malus sylvestris), common hawthorn (Crataegus monogyna), alder (Alnus glutinosa), bird cherry (Prunus padus), elder (Sambucus nigra) and Wych elm (Ulmus glabra).
+In the early 2010s, the south flank of the island was fenced off from deer in order to create a forest regeneration zone.
+Initially the area was planted with a variety of native species such as: Scots pine (Pinus sylvestris), downy birch (Betula pubescens), juniper (Juniperus communis), hazel (Corylus avellana), holly (Ilex aquifolium), European crab apple (Malus sylvestris), common hawthorn (Crataegus monogyna), alder (Alnus glutinosa), bird cherry (Prunus padus), elder (Sambucus nigra) and Wych elm (Ulmus glabra) and of course Sessile Oak (Quercus Petraea).
+Despite a significant wildfire in 2013 throughout the newly planted area, the success of this scheme is evident when walking through the regeneration zone with a healthy new forest and understory starting to emerge.
+Since the initial tree planting stage, we have had minimal intervention within the area, allowing natural regeneration to occur.

 FAUNA

 The native woodland expansion has created a haven for wildlife.
 Eilean Shona is home to some of the most stunning wildlife on the Western Isles with a variety of birds, mammals, butterflies and insects.
-Birds of prey are commonly seen circling over wooded areas and include white-tailed (sea) eagles, golden eagles and buzzards.
+Birds of prey are commonly seen circling over wooded areas and include our resident breeding pair of White-tailed (sea) eagles, golden eagles and buzzards.
 One of the largest UK heronries can be found in Loch Moidart, with many grey herons fishing and nesting along our shores.
-Other birds commonly seen on the island are hooded crows, curlews, oystercatchers, red breasted mergansers, herring gulls and tawny owls.
-The smaller species of birds include robin, wren, blackbird, song thrush, great spotted woodpecker, cuckoo, chaffinch, great tit, blue tit, coal tit, siskin, willow warbler, whitethroat, wheatear, tree pipit and meadow pipit.
-Our butterfly species include peacock, green-veined white, speckled wood, painted lady, red admiral and Scotch Argus.
+The loch and its mudflats are home to an array of waders and seabirds with strong populations of red and amber list species such as Curlew, Oystercatcher, Red-Breasted Merganser, Arctic Tern, Great Northern and Black Throated divers and Goldeneye amongst many others.
+Meanwhile the island itself with its rich diversity of habitats also shelters an array of threatened birds such as Woodcock, Mistle Thrush, Spotted Flycatcher, Bullfinch, Pipits, Common Whitethroat, Willow Warbler and Common Cuckoo (the calls of which can be heard throughout the island from April until June).

 CONSERVATION PROGRAMME